-Violations of the Code of Ethics or MLS Rules by one of our members should be reported to the Association.
+Violations of the Code of Ethics or other membership rules by one of our members should be reported to the Association.
 Any person, Member or nonmember, may file an ethics complaint against a REALTOR Member alleging a violation of the Code of Ethics.
 A complaint must be filed within 180 days from the time that the alleged offense and relating facts could have been known.
-You must submit a typed-written summary of the events that took place and identify which Article(s) of the Code of Ethics you want to charge against the Member.
+You must submit a typed summary of the events that took place and identify which Article(s) of the Code of Ethics you believe were violated.
 The necessary forms and information are available for download below.
 There is no charge to file an Ethics complaint.

 - IRS Requires Reporting of Cooperative Commissions (310.2 KiB)